aseemwr10/Classification/README.md

 •	yes – the waterpoint is nonfunctional – this is the positive class in this problem
 •	no – the waterpoint is functional and there are no repairs needed If a working waterpoint is wrongly classified as faulty (false positive), the cost involved might include a technician visit and inspection; however, if a non-functional waterpoint is classified as functional (false negative), then there is no action taken, and there is consequently a significant social cost.
 Hence, there is a much higher penalty for false positives.

-Your model will be scored as follows:
-Weighted error rate = 0.9 * FNR + 0.1 * FPR,
-where FNR = false negative rate and FPR = false positive rate What to submit:
-1. Output: You should create a csv in the format given in the example below: id	defective
-101	yes
-102	no
-103	no
-104	yes
-105	no